truist/reveal.js/thailand.md

 ## Reflections

 Scuba diving is incredible!

 But no picture can ever do it justice.
-So I don't really even mind not having taken any.
+So I don't really mind not having taken any.

-(If you really want a picture, [try these](https://www.chaloklum-diving.com/dive-trips/sail-rock/).)
+I'll try to convey the feeling, though...

+---

-But try to imagine being calm and feeling weightless, coasting slowly along next to a wall of coral that extends 15 meters down and 15 more up, with fish darting in and out everywhere.
+Imagine being calm and feeling weightless, coasting slowly along next to a wall of coral that extends 15 meters down and 15 more up, with fish darting in and out everywhere.

 Then roll over onto your back and just lay there, looking up.

+Weightless.

 See the rays of sunlight streaming down from the surface, and thousands of little blue fish swimming all around you, close enough to touch.
 Then see your 12-year-old son drifting by above you, and wave to him, and he waves back.

-If you can relate to that, you can get some sense of what it's like 🧘
+If you can relate to that, you can get some sense of what it's like 🤩

 ---